 - U.S. District Court – Utah

-- ABA SEER Mining and Mineral Extraction Committee, Vice Chair
+- ABA SEER Mining and Mineral Extraction Committee, Co-Chair

-- University of Utah College of Law Young Alumni Association
+- University of Utah College of Law Young Alumni Association, Board Member

 Since law school, Kate has maintained a commitment to pro bono legal service.
 She currently represents pro bono clients facing immigration issues.